Brandonyli/brandonleeJIPCAD.github.io/index.md

 The NOM file containing the C++ generator files and an example NOM file can be found [here](https://github.com/Brandonyli/brandonyli.github.io/tree/main/sphere).

 ### Generator: Mobius Strip
 A basic Mobius Strip is a 1-sided surface in 3 dimensions with one boundary curve.
 It is considered the simplest non-orientable surface.
 Mobius Strips can have cuts parallel to the boundary curve (which increases the number of boundary curves in a Mobius Strip), and can also have more than one twist.
+The thickness of the mobius strip is proportional to the radius.

 My generator for a Mobius Strip, built in C++, takes in 4 parameters that control the Mobius Strip's number of segments, radius, number of twists, and number of cuts.